mdnix/roundrobin/README.md

 # roundrobin
- A simple roundobin algorithm implementation written in Go.
+ A simple roundrobin algorithm implementation written in Go.

  This can be used to balance addresses on layer 4.